 From the Tennessee River Valley to the Gulf of Mexico, Alabama is blessed with rich natural resources.
 Unfortunately, challenging politics and poor energy planning oversight have left the state behind others in the region in making a clean energy transition.
 The Clean Air Task Force estimates that each year, 200 Alabama hospital admissions, 377 heart attacks, and 296 deaths can be attributed to air pollution from coal burning alone.
 Fortunately, the state has potential to benefit from both energy efficiency and renewable energy, and some exciting projects are in the works.

 Energy Efficiency: In 2012, Alabama was ranked 40th in the nation in energy efficiency and had the second highest bills in the country.
-There has been limited leadership on energy efficiency, and late last year, the Alabama Department of Economic and Community Affairs (ADECA) returned a half million dollar grant to support energy efficiency in the state to the federal Department of Energy due to “one of the largest utilities in the state and the Alabama Public Service Commission” being hesitant or unwilling to participate in the process.
+There has been limited leadership on energy efficiency, and in 2012, the Alabama Department of Economic and Community Affairs (ADECA) returned a half million dollar grant to support energy efficiency in the state to the federal Department of Energy due to “one of the largest utilities in the state and the Alabama Public Service Commission” being hesitant or unwilling to participate in the process.

 Alabama Power’s statement on energy efficiency is that “Alabama Power does not support arbitrary energy reduction targets.
 Energy efficiency is not using less kilowatt-hours, but the reduction of customers’ total energy cost.
 Alabama Power works with customers to assist them in becoming as efficient as possible.”
 Further, Alabama Power is saving very little energy with its energy efficiency programs: around 0.02% of retail sales in 2011, much lower than other Southern Company subsidiaries.